nodriver-ai/flutter_azure_b2c/README.md

 # flutter_azure_b2c

 A flutter library to handle the Azure B2C authentication protocol.
-This library is based on native implementation of MSAL for each taget platform and aims to provide a common interface to easily manage Azure AD B2C authentication process for flutter developer.
+This library is based on native implementation of MSAL for each target platform and aims to provide a common interface to easily manage Azure AD B2C authentication process for flutter developer.